pinglin/miccai2013/README.md

 ## Install

-Compile the CUDA MEX-Files in the directory `/gpu`, see: [mex cuda setup](http://www.mathworks.co.uk/help/distcomp/create-and-run-mex-files-containing-cuda-code.html)
+Compile the CUDA MEX-Files in the directory `gpu`, see: [mex cuda setup](http://www.mathworks.co.uk/help/distcomp/create-and-run-mex-files-containing-cuda-code.html)

 In MacOS for example, you have to:

-1. Copy mexopts.sh from the default path to `gpu/`
+1. Copy mexopts.sh from the default path to `gpu`
 2. Find the CUDA SDK header directory `/usr/local/cuda/samples/common/inc`

 In OSX, the `mexopts.sh` is in

-`/Applications/MATLAB_R2013a.app/toolbox/distcomp/gpu/extern/src/mex/maci64/`
+`/Applications/MATLAB_R2013a.app/toolbox/distcomp/gpu/extern/src/mex/maci64`

 Depends on your CUDA SDK you may have to remove all